bcchen52/p00_story/README.md

 ## Website Description
 * Do you like stories??
 Do you like not being able to fix your mistakes?
-* Our website is perfect!
-You can write stories and add to others' stories, but you can only edit each once per user.
+* Our website has the perfect QUEST(s) for YOU!
+* When you log in, you can create and edit stories(each user can only edit a story once, and when you edit you only see the contents of the update prior to yours)
+* Registering an account is free.
+* If you're a loser and you don't log in, you can only read stories(boo!!!)

 ## HOW TO LAUNCH
 1. Clone the REPO in terminal